 Spills of hazardous materials, such as oil, petrol, paints etc must be dealt with immediately and reported to the University Contract Manager.
 Care should be taken to ensure that spilled materials do not enter drains.
-The University's procedures for dealing with spills , or equivalent, should be followed.
-Such spills will be reported using the University Accident & Incident Form.
+The University's procedures for dealing with spills, or equivalent, should be followed.
+Such spills will be reported using the Report of an Incident, Accident, Dangerous Occurrence or Near Miss Form.

 Cleaning and refuelling of contractors' vehicles is prohibited on University sites.

 All appropriate safety signs and notices must be displayed where necessary and shall be maintained in good order throughout the works or project.

 Reference should be made to the Health and Safety (Signs and Signals) Regulations and Guidance Notesproduced by the Health and Safety Executive.
 It is required of the Principal Contractor or Contractor that all signs, notices and signals used and displayed conform to these regulations and guidance.